Abysswlkr/TWGE/README.md

 cd TWGE

- 3. **Install Dependencies:** Install the project's dependencies using npm (Node Package Manager):
+ 3. **Install Dependencies:** Install the project's dependencies using npm:

 npm install

-markdown

  4. **Run the Project:** Launch the project using Angular CLI: